-Laboratory Work (25%): You will be expected to participate in lab, complete lab reports, and pass lab quizzes.
+Laboratory Work (27%): You will be expected to participate in lab, complete lab reports, and pass lab quizzes.
 More details on these items can be found on the laboratory section.

-Chapter Exams (36%): There will be 3 chapter exams worth 12% of your grade each.
+Chapter Exams (40%): There will be 3 chapter exams worth 13.3% of your grade each.
 Exams will be a combination of any of the following: multiple choice, short synthesis or mechanisms, and vocabulary questions.
 Early and late exams are not administered.
 Missing an exam will result in a zero for that exam without proof of an excused absence (doctor's note, police report, etc...)

 Final Exam (20%): The Final Exam is cumulative and will have the same format as the chapter exams.
-The exam will be given Wednesday, March 23^{rd} from 9:15 - 11:15 AM.
-If you cannot make this time, you should not enroll in this class.
+The exam will be given .
+If you cannot make this time, you should consult me asap..

-Subjective Grade (4%): A subjective evaluation will be assessed by your instructor at the end of the quarter to reward you for: your good and punctual attendance; active participation, preparedness for the lecture and laboratory, ability to follow written and verbal instructions, adherence to the safety rules, cleanliness practices, and overall respect for the laboratory through the proper care and use of all laboratory apparatus and instruments.
+Subjective Grade (3%): A subjective evaluation will be assessed by your instructor at the end of the quarter to reward you for: your good and punctual attendance; active participation, preparedness for the lecture and laboratory, ability to follow written and verbal instructions, adherence to the safety rules, cleanliness practices, and overall respect for the laboratory through the proper care and use of all laboratory apparatus and instruments.
 These are NOT free points and must be earned.

-Special Note: If your average percentage is failing (<55%) in any ONE or more of the following portions of the course, you will not receive a passing grade:
+Special Note: If your average percentage is failing (<50%) in any ONE or more of the following portions of the course, you will not receive a passing grade:

-quizzes, exams or lab reports/assignments.
+exams or lab reports/assignments.

-Additionally, you must complete all of the lab experiments in order to pass the class.
+Additionally, you must complete all of the lab experiments/reports in order to pass the class.

-Lab Score Breakdown (comprises 25% of final class grade)
+Lab Score Breakdown (comprises 27% of final class grade)

-Pre-Lab Assignments 20% Lab Exam 25% Lab Reports 50% Lab Clean-up 5%
+Pre-Lab Assignments 25% Lab Exam 25% Lab Reports 50%

-- Lab Clean-up (5%): Each student is required to sign up for two labs during which they will be responsible for after-lab cleanup.
-Attention to clean-up policies and quality of work will determine your score in this section.
-If you are absent on your assigned cleaning day you may volunteer on a future day to regain your lost points. - Pre-Lab Assignments (20%): Pre-lab assignments should be completed in your notebook prior to your arrival in class and turned in at the beginning of the lab period.
-Most experiments include procedures for both miniscale and microscale quantities.
-By default, you should prepare a pre-lab only for the miniscale procedure; however, reduced quantities of reagents will often be used.
+Pre-Lab Assignments (25%): Pre-lab assignments should be completed in your notebook prior to your arrival in class and turned in at the beginning of the lab period.
 Any changes to the procedure will be announced in advance.

+Your lowest pre-lab will be dropped from your grade at the end of the quarter.

-Also, some experiments are comprised of multiple parts; in those cases, a pre-lab only needs to be prepared for the parts indicated in the attached schedule, unless otherwise announced. - Laboratory Assignments/Reports (50%): All labs in this course are formal lab reports.
-Laboratory reports are usually due one week after the completion of the lab, with the exception of the final few labs, as specified in the class schedule.
+Laboratory Assignments/Reports (50%): Lab reports in this course will be a mixture of Worksheets and Discussion submissions.
+Laboratory reports are due one week after the completion of the lab, with the exception of the final lab, as specified in the class schedule.
 Please see the Lab Report guide for tips on this as well.
 For some experiments you may be collecting and sharing data with a partner, however you must do your own calculations and formulate your own conclusions for each experiment.
 If students are found to have copied from one another, points will be deducted from the grade or a grade of zero will be given for ALL students involved!
 The laboratory assignments will be collected BEFORE the start of the laboratory lecture on its due date.
+Not all lab reports are equally weighted.